Pet Friendly Guide

 Throw Me A Bone.

 Take a break and chow down.
 Gatlinburg has plenty of pet-friendly restaurants where the food that falls from the table is no less than five-star.
-You can’t go wrong with a steak on the Crystelle Creek patio.
-In fact, you can’t go wrong with a steak anywhere, in this pup’s humble opinion.
+You can’t go wrong with a meal on the Three Jimmy's patio.
 No real dogs are harmed in the making of Fannie Farkle’s iconic Ogle Dogs, and we ate six of ’em just to be sure.
 Fulfill your Lady and the Tramp fantasies at the Best Italian Restaurant on the Parkway, and grab dessert at Mad Dog's Creamery & Donuts, The Fox & Parrot Tavern is a great place for a nightcap.

 Every dog worth his collar enjoys a good walk to reflect on the day’s adventures, sniff out the competition and maybe even meet the perfect pooch of his dreams.
 Explore the Great Smoky Mountains on the pet-friendly Gatlinburg Trail, starting at the Sugarlands Visitor Center and stretching nearly two miles along the beautiful Pigeon River and historic homesites.
 Mynatt Park and Mills Park offer great trees, if you’re homeward bound and need to leave your mark.
 Dogs can’t leave the car on the Roaring Fork Motor Nature Trail or in Cade’s Cove, but I’d rather experience it next to my favorite people, with my head out the window and my tongue flapping in the wind, anyhow.